The Bear season 2: Development

 In July 2022, following the release and positive reception of the first season, FX renewed The Bear for a ten-episode second season, with Christopher Storer and Joanna Calo returning as showrunners.

 Casting

 Jamie Lee Curtis, John Mulaney, Gillian Jacobs, Sarah Paulson, Bob Odenkirk and Will Poulter joined the series for the second season.

 Matty Matheson was promoted to a series regular in this season.
 Will Poulter was cast as Chef Luca after being a big fan of the series.
 Jon Bernthal reprised his role as Michael Berzatto from the first season.
 Jamie Lee Curtis, John Mulaney, Gillian Jacobs, Sarah Paulson and Bob Odenkirk were all cast as members of the Berzatto family, with only Odenkirk's casting being announced prior to the season's release.
+Christopher Storer asked Ayo Edebiri who she wanted to play her dad, and Edebiri named Robert Townsend, who was cast in the part of Emmanuel Adamu.
+The casting of Molly Gordon as Claire was announced on Matty Matheson's Instagram and confirmed by Variety.

 Writing

 Series creator and co-showrunner Christopher Storer wrote three of the ten episodes, and co-showrunner Joanna Calo wrote three episodes.
 The rest of the episodes were written by Karen Joseph Adcock, Catherine Schetina, Stacy Osei-Kuffour, Sofya Levitsky-Weitz, Alex Russell, Rene Gube and Kelly Galuska.

+Season 2 covers the period of February to May 2023.
+(Note: According to Carmy's old text messages, as seen in the season 4 episode "Groundhogs," they found Mikey's tomato-can money on Saturday, January 21, 2023.
+The calendar app on Carmy's phone puts "Beef" on February 28.)
+The narrative arc of the season was much about demolition, reconstruction, and the balance of emotional and cultural cost and reward that comes with change.
+Carmy "sent the pastry chef to his former restaurant in Copenhagen for a stage, where he received mentorship from a highly skilled chef.
+Team members lacking formal culinary training were enrolled in culinary school, where they learned proper station hygiene, knife skills, and classic recipes.
+Even Richie, chef Carm's main detractor, gained an appreciation for fine dining by training at a prestigious restaurant."